 - Proof of required 50 hours of experience must be submitted via the RoadReady app or form DLD-130.

-- At age 16, permitted drivers holding a valid permit for at least six months may apply for a full license if they have not had any moving violation convictions, at-fault crashes, or type of alcohol or drug convictions in the six months prior to applying.
+- At age 16, permitted drivers holding a valid permit for at least six months may apply for a full license if they have not had any moving violations, at-fault crashes, or alcohol/drug convictions in the six months prior to applying.

-- Must pass a skills test in a properly registered and insured motor vehicle.
+- To obtain a license, teen drivers must pass a skills test in a properly registered and insured motor vehicle.

-Once a teen receives their new license, they are still held to certain driving restrictions such as:
+Once a teen receives their new license, they are still held to the following driving restrictions:

-- No passengers under 18 years old who are not immediate family for the first six months.
+- Teen drivers may not transport passengers under 18 years old who are not immediate family for the first six months of licensure.

-- No driving between 10:00 p.m. and 5:00 a.m. unless it is for work or a school event.
+- New teen drivers cannot drive between 10:00 p.m. and 5:00 a.m. unless it is for work or a school event.
 This restriction lasts until age 18.

-- Any detectable amount of a controlled substance or a blood alcohol content of .02 or higher, if you are under 21, results in arrest.
+- Any detectable amount of a controlled substance or a blood alcohol content of .02 or higher, if you are under 21, will result in a DUI arrest.

-- License may be suspended for habitual truancy, firearms violations, and non-driving-related drug or alcohol convictions.
+- Teen driver’s licenses may be suspended for habitual truancy, firearms violations, and non-driving-related drug or alcohol convictions.

-Teenagers often see a driver’s license as a step toward adulthood, but you may be unsure if your teen is ready for the road.
-You’re likely right.
-Half of all teens will be involved in a car accident before graduating high school.
-Even if you think they are not listening, you are your children’s biggest influencer and integral to them learning good teen driving safety habits.
+Teenagers often see a driver’s license as a significant step toward adulthood, but it’s normal for parents to be nervous about letting their children get behind the wheel.
+Even if it seems like they aren’t listening, you are your children’s biggest influencer and your example is integral to them learning good teen driving safety habits.
 Get involved and share important tips to help them avoid car accidents and injuries.
 Teach them to be a better driver by:

 - Providing a minimum of 30–50 hours of supervised driving practice over at least six months.